 Sending emails from CRM systems

-The challenge with these email tools is that they’re not the main focus of these CRM providers and as such they lack in the type of email functionality communications professionals need to be effective.
+Many CRM solutions offer some sort of email tools, whether that be sending single emails or email campaigns to lists.
+The challenge with these email tools is that they’re not the main focus of these CRM providers and as such they lack the type of email functionality communications professionals need to be effective.

 CRMs are about customer data and relationship management, not about engaging stakeholders through email.
 In this article we’ll explore why you should be using a dedicated email platform – and save time and money along the way – and the key differences between this approach and using a CRM’s email tools.

-Why to use a dedicated email platform
+Why use a dedicated email marketing platform?

 We understand this concern – many organizations experience internal fatigue from too many disparate systems.
 But in our experience, the overall cost for the organization (time and money) is far better spent in the medium and long term on a platform dedicated to email communications.